hellohaptik/docs_haptik/docs/admin-tools/permission-management.md

 A Partner Admin is a special role that can be assigned to someone who needs to manage the access and roles for all users under a partner.

 ## Available Roles in the System
-The roles are divided or categorised basis the tools they give access to.
+The roles are divided or categorised on the basis of tools.
 The available roles in the system are as follows:

 * **Bot Builder**